 Before we dive into how to share and collaborate on maps in CalTopo, let's first look at two examples of why you might want to do it.

 It is always a good idea to let others know your intended route before you set out on an adventure.
 CalTopo makes it easy to give others access to this information so that if something goes wrong, people know where you are and what your plan was.

 If you want to go a step further, you can record your mobile tracks on the map and, if you have a data connection, whoever you shared your map with will be able to see your tracks updating on the map in real time.
-For more information on how to record and display mobile tracks, please go to the Recording Mobile Tracks lesson.
+For more information on how to record and display mobile tracks, please go to the Recording Tracks lesson.

 If you are headed into an area without a data connection but you plan to carry a trackable device such as a Garmin inReach, you can add your inReach as a locator to the map.
 Position updates from the device will be displayed on the map for anyone viewing the map to see.
-To learn more about how to add a locator to your map, please see the Objects lesson.
+To learn more about how to add a locator to your map, please see the Other Objects Types and Functions lesson.

 Planning an adventure with friends or responding to a first response incident?
 Well you don’t have to create your map alone!
 Collaborating on the same map with others is incredibly easy in CalTopo.
 You can create and give other users access codes that will allow them to make changes to the map based on the level of access you assign them.
 Similar to Google docs, the changes will automatically sync for anyone who has access to the map.

 The example below shows two users collaborating on the same map.